MrGarrison7212/fridge/README.md

 ## 3. Architecture & design

 The backend is intentionally small but structured as a typical Spring Boot application.
+It follows a clean layered architecture, which keeps business logic isolated and makes the system easy to extend with new features without breaking existing endpoints.

 ### Layers